-Our Garbage Truck Safety Training course is compliant, and our online version fulfills classroom training requirements.
+Our Garbage Truck Safety Training course is OSHA Aligned, and our online version fulfills classroom training requirements.
 Each class contains sections on anatomy, stability, safe operating procedures, common hazards, and more.

 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required.

 Though you will still need to familiarize yourself with all other applicable federal, state, provincial, territorial, and local standards, this training encompasses the following standards for garbage trucks:

 Garbage Truck Certification Standards